 Maritime Chart Service allows you to configure as many map services as your system resources can support on a single instance of ArcGIS Server.
-By default, when you install the Maritime Chart Service capability, it is added to all existing map services, but you must enable the capability before you can use it.
+When you install the Maritime Chart Service capability, it is added to all existing map services by default, but you must enable the capability before it can be used.
 The installation creates a default location for all configuration files that the map service uses.
 You can configure each map service that runs Maritime Chart Service independently or share some of the support control files.

-To support more than one map service with Maritime Chart Service enabled, you must repeat the steps in Setting Maritime Chart Service properties, and you also must copy the existing maritimechartservice folder containing your controlfiles, sencs, logs, and datasets support folders to a new location.
+To support more than one map service with Maritime Chart Service enabled, you must repeat the steps in Set Maritime Chart Service properties, and you also must copy the existing maritimechartservice folder containing your controlfiles, sencs, logs, and dataset support folders to a new location.